 Now the hard part begins for coach Joachim Löw.
 From Germany’s 2014 World Cup winning squad, Miroslav Klose, Bastian Schweinsteiger and Philipp Lahm are the most notable retirees.
-Fortunately for him, a number of up and coming talents must have made putting together his preliminary World Cup squad the right kind of difficult.
+Fortunately for him, a number of up and coming talents must have made putting together his 23-man World Cup squad the right kind of difficult.

 Manuel NEUER (Bayern Munich, 32 years old)

 Marc-Andre TER STEGEN (Barcelona, 26 years old)

 Kevin TRAPP (Paris Saint-Germain, 27 years old)

 Joshua KIMMICH (Bayern Munich, 23 years old)

 Jonas HECTOR (Cologne, 27 years old)